zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![In the output from the command above, the secrets array is highlighted.](media/azure-cloud-shell-az-keyvault-set-policy.png "Azure Cloud Shell")

-## Exercise 4: Migrate web and API apps into App Services
+## Exercise 4: Deploy Web API into Azure App Services

-Duration: 30 minutes
+Duration: 45 minutes

-The developers at Contoso, Ltd. have been working toward migrating their apps to the cloud.
-As such, most of the pieces are already in place to deploy the apps to Azure, as well as configure them to communicate with the new app services, such as Web API.
-Since the required services have already been provisioned in, what remains is applying application-level configuration settings, and then deploying any hosted apps and services from the Visual Studio starter project solution.
+The developers at Contoso, Ltd. have been working toward migrating their apps to the cloud, and they have provided you with a starter solution developed using ASP.NET Core 2.2.
+As such, most of the pieces are already in place to deploy the apps to Azure, as well as configure them to communicate with the new app services.
+Since the required services have already been provisioned, what remains is to integrate Azure Key Vault into the API, apply application-level configuration settings, and then deploy the apps from the Visual Studio starter solution.
 In this task, you will apply application settings to the Web API using the Azure Portal.
-Once the application settings have been set, you will deploy the Web API from the Visual Studio.
+Once the application settings have been set, you will deploy the Web App and API App into Azure from Visual Studio.

 ### Task 1: Connect to the LabVM